 AHA's Commitment to Research

 Funding research is a cornerstone of the American Heart Association’s lifesaving mission - a pillar of our foundation and a key to our future.
-Since 1949, the AHA has made significant annual investments in research which have led to breakthroughs in cardiovascular and stroke discovery, translation, and clinical application through more 49,000 funded projects.
+Since 1949, the AHA has made significant annual investments in research that has led to breakthroughs in cardiovascular and stroke discovery, translation, and clinical application through more than 50,850 funded projects.
 At our core are 12 Essential Elements that guide the AHA's research vision.
-This year's significant milestones include:
+This year's centennial anniversary allowed us to reach an all-time high in annual research funding.

 AHA Funding Opportunities